 Soon we arrive in Linz where we take the short drive to Salzburg.
 During the guided tour of the old town we will see the imposing fortress Hohensalzburg towering over the city and of course the birthplace and residence of Mozart, Salzburg’s most famous citizen.
 On our way back eastwards we will reach classical Vienna, home of Strauss and many great composers.
 This city offers up so much wonderful architecture as well as a host of other things to see including the Spanish riding school.

 Finally, cruising into Hungary, we arrive back in imperial Budapest, straddling the picturesque Danube.
 After a guided tour of this palatial city we spend the evening on board, where the Captain hosts another spectacular dinner, an excellent finale to this most exceptional and relaxing cruise.

 Arrive in Budapest, where your five-star floating hotel is moored.
 The dedicated crew will welcome you on board, ensuring you settle into your comfortable and extremely well-equipped cabin and familiarize yourself with the ship.
 There is always a sense of expectancy and excitement on the eve of a cruise and after an excellent dinner in the stylish restaurant, conversation is sure to revolve around the delights ahead of you.

-This evening, we have arranged truly the ‘icing on the cake’: no visit to Vienna is truly complete without a live musical experience so after dinner, we have arranged for a recital on board.
-To hear this exquisite music whilst in the city of its creation makes a wonderful finale to the day.
+This evening we’ve arranged truly the ‘icing on the cake’: no visit to Vienna is complete without a live musical experience, so after dinner, we have a classical recital on board.
+To hear this exquisite music played in the city of its creation makes a wonderful finale to the day.